netscaler/netscaler-k8s-ingress-controller/deployment/README.md

        * kubernetes\_url

          This is an optional field for Citrix Ingress Controller to register for events.
-If user did not specify it explictly, cic use internal KubeAPIServer IP.
+If user did not specify it explictly, citrix ingress controller use internal KubeAPIServer IP.

        * LOGLEVEL